-Order Frequency (Hz) Modes 1 0.87672 The 1st symmetric bending of the flying wing
+Order Frequency (Hz) Modes 1 0.87672 The 1st symmetric bending of the flying wing 2 0.98361 The 1st anti-symmetric bending of the flying wing 3 3.2151 The 2st symmetric bending of the flying wing 4 3.6969 The 2st anti-symmetric bending of the flying wing 5 5.6002 The 1st symmetric horizontal bending of the flying wing 6 6.1059 The 1st anti-symmetric torsion of the flying wing 7 6.1463 The 1st symmetric torsion of the flying wing 8 7.356 The 3st symmetric bending of the flying wing was the only famous FEM code over the world which includes aeroelastic analysis module [9].

-2 0.98361 The 1st anti-symmetric bending of the flying wing 3 3.2151 The 2st symmetric bending of the flying wing 4 3.6969 The 2st anti-symmetric bending of the flying wing 5 5.6002 The 1st symmetric horizontal bending of the flying wing 6 6.1059 The 1st anti-symmetric torsion of the flying wing 7 6.1463 The 1st symmetric torsion of the flying wing 8 7.356 The 3st symmetric bending of the flying wing
+The modal analysis of the flying wing model is carried out by Lanczos algorithm which is included in a widely used commercial FEM analysis software, MSC Nastran.
+This software

-The modal analysis of the flying wing model is carried out by Lanczos algorithm, and the first 6 modes are all rigid body modes.
+The first 6 modes are all rigid body modes.
 The elasticity frequencies and modes of the 7th to 14th orders are shown in Table 1 and Fig. 3.